Codeine Addiction, Signs of Abuse, & Treatment

 - Developing a tolerance to codeine (requiring increasing doses to achieve the effects)

-- Having withdrawal symptoms when trying to cut back on or quit codeine
+- Having withdrawal symptoms when trying to cut back on or quit codeine.

-Other Signs of Codeine Abuse
+Other Signs of Codeine Misuse

 You don’t have to make a formal OUD diagnosis to watch for signs that something is wrong.
 Some other physical and behavioral signs of codeine abuse are: